What if Every kid could fall in love with science, history, thinking, and cooking?

 When and where is Young Philosophers held?

-This fall, we'll meet on Sunday mornings (10 am – 12 pm) and Thursday mornings (10am – 12pm) at an apartment in Kirkland:
+This fall, we're meeting on Sunday mornings (10 am – 12 pm) in Kirkland:

 Oct 1, 10am–12noon

 Oct 22, 10am–12noon

 Oct 29, 10am–12noon

 Nov 12, 10am–12noon

 Nov 26 Thanksgiving weekend — no class!

 The lessons (including the cost of food) are $30 a week.
 You can hold a spot by filling out the form, linked below.